20% off your first purchase with code: SHOP24

-The Best Way to Set Up & Organize Your Classroom Library
+The Best Way to Organize A Classroom Library and Keep It That Way

-Take a look at your classroom library.
+Take a look at your classroom library space.
 Are the shelves a mess?
 Are your book bins overflowing?
 Does it look like a tornado blew through since the beginning of the year?
 I feel your pain!
 Keeping a neat and organized library is no easy task.

-In this blog post, I'll share some of the easiest way to set up and organize your classroom library and keep it that way all year long.
+In this blog post, I’ll share the best way to organize a classroom library and keep it that way all year long.

 Before we talk about the best way to organize a classroom library, let’s talk about what you shouldn’t do.